pranavnbapat/django_dason/README.md

 python -m pip install --upgrade pip
 ```

 3. Run the scripts inside mariadb_scripts folder to create a new user and database.
 Modify init file as per your needs.

-4. If you don't want to modify the scripts, your default database name will be 'django_euf' and the database username and
+If you don't want to modify the scripts, your default database name will be 'django_euf' and the database username and
 password will be 'root' and 'asdasdasd'

-5. Update settings.py in the main directory to configure database connectivity:
+4. Update settings.py in the main directory to configure database connectivity:
 ```
 DATABASES = {
     'default': {
-        'ENGINE': 'django.db.backends.#databaseservername#',
+        'ENGINE': 'django.db.backends.mysql',
         'NAME': 'name',
         'USER': 'user',
         'PASSWORD': 'pass',